logoToolMight

 Can I decode a JWT without the secret key?

 Yes.
 Decoding does not require a secret key because it only reads the Base64-encoded header and payload.
-However, verifying the token’s authenticity requires the appropriate signing key.
+After decoding, you can format the JSON payload using our JSON Formatter to make the claims easier to read.

 Why is the output just random characters?